-Create a Kubernetes cluster on pre-provisioned infrastructure
+Create a Kubernetes cluster on pre-provisioned nodes in a bare metal infrastructure

 The following procedure describes creating a DKP cluster on a pre-provisioned infrastructure using SSH.